 What Subwoofer Mode To Choose and Why?

 Apart from LPF for LFE, there is a subwoofer mode as well that plays a huge role in the subwoofer experience.
-You should also know this if you love to listen to music on your home theater system, or you have just a stereo setup.
+You should also know this if you love to listen to music on your home theater system, or if you have just a stereo setup.

 What does LFE + Main do?